-The Environmental Studies major equips students with the knowledge, tools, and opportunities needed to engage with environmental issues spawned from the dynamics of climate change, ecological degradation, globalization, economic activity, and societal values.
-Interdisciplinary programming covers science, policy, aesthetics, social, and economic aspects with options to emphasize any of those areas.
-Coursework, independent research, and internships prepare students with essential skills to solve complicated contemporary environmental problems.
-Student environmental projects can be funded through the Mazingira Fund.
+The Environmental Studies major and minor equip students with the knowledge, tools, and opportunities to engage with environmental issues spawned from the dynamics of climate change, ecological degradation, globalization, economic activity, and societal values.